How does SOC 2 compliance help Kiln’s institutional customers

 If you need to stake assets while maintaining the highest standard of security and compliance, request access here to see Kiln in action.

 Kiln is the leading enterprise-grade staking platform, enabling institutional customers to stake assets, and to whitelabel staking functionality into their offering.
-Our platform is API-first and enables fully automated validator, rewards, and commission management.
+Our platform is API-first and enables fully automated validators, rewards, and data and commission management.
+With over $2.2b stake under management, Kiln has a particularly strong track record on Ethereum as we run about 3% of the network; this includes 22,000+ validators with 0 slashing events.